 If your Instagram profile seems well-thought out and consistent, it actually increases the trust of your followers (and potential buyers).
 It’s definitely something to strive for, as the more trustworthy your brand appears, the more willing people are to buy from you.
-Although it may seem difficult to plan your content at first, you can do so with social media management tools, such as Kontentino or Buffer.
+Although it may seem difficult to plan your content at first, you can do so with social media management tools.
 If plan your content in advance every once in a while, it will actually save you time and effort in the long run.
 That’s why such tools are extremely popular among different businesses out there, and if you don’t use one – you should definitely start.

 3.Use hashtags to reach a wider audience.

 Hashtags can get you places, especially at the very beginning.
 Although Instagram is a social platform, it also works as a search engine and displays relevant photos whenever you look for certain hashtags.
 It also means that if you target the right hashtags (popular enough to be searched by people, but not extremely well-known to get pushed out of the search results fast), you can easily increase the visibility of your pictures.

 4.Include the link to your store in the bio.